pH-JPEG/jpg-CD2-difficulties/WIP Difficulties/FC/WIP Basic FC Features List.md

 - **Grabber**
   - These move x1.5 faster.
 - **Bulk Detonator**
   - These move x1.5 faster.
 They also tend to spawn far from the team.
+On an Escort, they spawn at a normal distance from the team.
 - **Trawler**
   - These spawn globally in all biomes.
 - **Oppressor**